An escaped inmate is on the loose in Sumter County - Americus Times-Recorder

 According to information on the Sumter County Georgia Citizens Corp Facebook Page, parameters have been set up by law enforcement and K-9 units are working behind the scene behind the YDC on McMath Mill Road.

-The inmate has been described as a 6’2, 250-lb black male and may be wearing a green jump suit.
-He was last seen on foot in the woods headed in the area of Phoebe Sumter Medical Center.
+The inmate’s name is Charlie Lester and he has been described as a 6’2, 250-lb black male, who may be wearing a green jump suit.
+Lester was last seen on foot in the woods headed towards the area of Phoebe Sumter Medical Center.
 People are strongly advised to stay away from this area and law enforcement is on the scene in this area.
 Citizens living in this area are strongly advised to lock their doors.
-Stay tuned to the Americus Times-Recorder for further updates.
+Anyone with knowledge of the whereabouts of Mr. Lester should call 911.

 Michael Slade Dominick of Plains receives the SGTC Foundation Sumter EMC Electrical Lineworker scholarship